-Best Free Bash Scripting Course: Learn Shell Scripting in 2026
+Free Bash Scripting Course: Learn Bash Scripting Online in 2026

 Bash scripting is one of the most valuable skills you can learn as a developer, system administrator, or DevOps engineer.
 Whether you're automating repetitive tasks, managing servers, or building deployment pipelines, shell scripting knowledge pays dividends throughout your career.

-Before diving into courses, let's understand why Bash scripting remains essential in 2026:
+Before diving into courses, here's why bash scripting remains essential:

 - Universal availability: Bash comes pre-installed on Linux, macOS, and Windows (via WSL)